 See the Neurology & Psychiatry page in the About Lyme section of this website.

-LDA can provide awareness posters and also small wallet cards with information on tick removal.
+LDA can provide awareness leaflets and also small wallet cards with information on tick removal.

 Contact us if you would like any of these